 If you’ve been hankering for me to take something that’s too small and somehow make it work (rather than just taking stuff in like I usually do), PAY CLOSE ATTENTION as I’m about to do that very thing! 😉

-I stitched the pinned parts down, only about half and inch though.
+I stitched the pinned parts down (only about half an inch though).

 Then, I gave the bottom of what was about to be my new top a new hem!

 I used a zigzag stitch, as I wanted to make sure the bottom part would be able to stretch over my hips.

 After a quick press, my new top was ready for a movie night with friends! 🙂

 You can see how I used the discarded waistband section as a waist-cinching mini-sash, and since I’m saving the elastic for future use, this is a totally no-waste refashion!
 Huzzah!